mokkabonna/vue-vuelidate-jsonschema/README.md

 }
 ```

-If the items in the array are not either a number with minimum value of 3 or an object with name and minLength of 3 then the array is invalid.
+If the first item in the array are not a number with minimum value of 3 and item 2 is not an object with name and minLength of 3 then the array is invalid.

 We can't expose any errors on the object itself if present, due to vuelidates limitation with the use of the $each keyword that requires all objects to be the same.
-Se next section.

 #### Single schema and type object